ningerdinger/TwoSimpleConnector/DigitalPower/README.md

 8)Enable the permissions with respect to reading and writing.
 See image for the ones you have to turn on
 ![image](https://user-images.githubusercontent.com/52888356/184003935-a8bd4b33-dc8f-4de4-a142-1fe17c94670c.png)

-9)Head back to settings and down below you will see "Generated access token".
+9)Head back to settings and scroll down to "Generated access token".
 Click generate.

 10)Copy this token and put it in the token variable in CBS.py and Glassdoor.py